 So, being offered an entry pass, I set forward to rejoice statements relating superfood, Jesus, palm tree, Hindu rituals, bamboo, drumstick, & colonization.
 Believe me, they are not disjointed but work wonderfully together in this context.

-We visited the afternoon session starting from thirteen hours and were nine companions including Mrs Sahi, myself and Dr Sahi as the speaker.
-The goal was to explore three main chambers namely Garden of Harmony, Garden of Taste and Garden of Politics.
+We visited the afternoon session starting from thirteen hours and were nine companions including myself & Mrs Sahi.
+The goal of the speaker Dr Sahi was to explore three main chambers namely Garden of Harmony, Garden of Taste and Garden of Politics.
 These greenhouse rooms with varying temperatures help the institute grow mango, tulsi, sugarcane, cotton amongst many other tropical plants in Germany where shrubs resting beside the heater would not last the winter.

 GARDEN OF HARMONY